hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 For detailed network requirements, see [HP Helion OpenStack&#174; Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#network_prepare).

-### Create a JSON configuration file ### {#json}
+### Create a identify environment variables file {#envars}

-The HP Helion OpenStack installer uses a JSON configuration file to enter configuration values.
+Before installing, make sure you have created the environment variables file that is required for installation.

-For detailed requirements, see [HP Helion OpenStack&#174; Installation: Creating the JSON configuration file](/helion/openstack/ga/install/json/).
+For more information, see [HP Helion OpenStack&reg;: Creating an Environment Variables File for Installation](/helion/openstack/ga/install/envars/).

+### Prepare baremetal.csv file

+Before installing, make sure you have created the `baremetal.csv` file that is required for installation.

+For more information, see [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#csv/) in *HP Helion OpenStack® Installation: Prerequisites*.

+### Preparing KVM Host to run seed VM
+On the server identified to run the seed VM, make sure that Ubuntu 14.04 LTS Server edition is installed and operating, as listed in [HP Helion OpenStack® Installation: Prerequisites](/helion/openstack/ga/install/prereqs/#ubuntu).

 ## Downloading the installation packages {#getinstall}